MikeHewitt/maas-sdk-nodejs/README.md

 ## Samples

 Sample on Express can be found in the `samples` directory.
 Replace `CLIENT_ID`, `CLIENT_SECRET` located in `sample.json` with valid data.
-Do steps written in `Installation` and run `npm install` to install all dependencies.
+`cd samples/express_sample`, do steps written in `Installation` and run `npm install` from sample app's root directory to install all dependencies.

 To start server,
 `cd samples/express_sample` && `node app.js`.